RoverIsADog/gradetracklite/server/README.md

 ### Response

 The server verifies the JWT token and checks if the grade item exists and belongs to the user.
-Then, it delete the given grade item.
+Then, it deletes the given grade item.
 It then sends a response with the following content:

 - error
 - message